Getting Started with NXP Rapid IoT

 - Simultaneously hold the top-left and bottom-right side buttons for five seconds until the screen goes black.
 Continue holding the buttons while the screen goes black.

 - The green LED will turn on and start blinking, indicating the device is now in programming mode.
 The side buttons can be released.
 While in programming mode, the Rapid IoT displays as a mass storage USB device on your computer.

 With setup complete, you can program your Rapid IoT:

-- While Embedded View is active, click thebutton from the view’s toolbar.
+- While the Embedded tab is active, click the button from the tab’s toolbar.
 This downloads a .bin file containing the project’s compiled firmware.

 - Locate the downloaded file on your computer, and move it into the Rapid IoT mass storage device.
 This initiates programming of the Rapid IoT, which is represented by a series of blinking lights on the device.

 When the lights stop blinking, programming is complete and the Rapid IoT is programmed with the project’s embedded firmware.
 The Rapid IoT will reboot itself and no longer display as a mass storage device, and upon startup the project is loaded on the device.

 With firmware installed, the Rapid IoT can now be recognized and connected to Atmosphere.
 From here, open the Atmosphere IoT app on your mobile device.
 You’ll use the mobile app to both register the device and eventually view the label data on the project’s interface.